 - Green-e Energy: the highest environmental and consumer protection standard for renewable energy and energy credit products

 - American Carbon Registry Standard: a leading non-profit U.S. carbon market registry and carbon technical services provider

 Larimer County Landfill

-In 2014, Planet Bluegrass chose to source its carbon offsets from a local Larimer County Landfill, just north of its headquarters in Lyons, Colorado.
+In 2014 and 2015, Planet Bluegrass chose to source its carbon offsets from a local Larimer County Landfill, just north of its headquarters in Lyons, Colorado.
 This landfill receives municipal and commercial waste from across Larimer County, including the cities of Ft.
 Collins and Loveland.
 In total, Planet Bluegrass purchased 2,496 metric tons of carbon offsets from this project.